 Does TED already provide transcripts?
 Why would I use VidNotes?

 TED.com does provide transcripts for many talks, which is great.
 VidNotes adds AI-powered summaries, flashcard generation, action items, and an AI chat feature that lets you ask questions about the content.
-It transforms a static transcript into an active study toolkit.
+It turns a static transcript into an active study toolkit.
 VidNotes also handles TEDx talks and older presentations that may not have official transcripts.

 Can I transcribe TEDx talks?